cindywucuhk/ESSC_4520_EX_HW/README.md

 ## directories
 Ex - Store all the exercise code written

-HW - Store all the home code written
+HW - Store all the homework code written